se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 #### React is Declarative

 With React's <tooltip content="Declarative programming focuses on what the program should accomplish without specifying how the program should achieve the result.">declarative</tooltip> approach to building user interfaces, you can create interaction-rich applications.
-You can build these interfaces without manipulating the DOM directly, and even have an event system that doesn't require you to interact with actual DOM events.
+You can build these interfaces without manipulating the DOM directly, and even have an event system that doesn't require you to interact with <tooltip content="Different browsers might have differences in how their DOM event implementations work.
+React provides its own event system so that events can work in the same way across different browsers.">actual DOM events</tooltip>.

 This is unlike the traditional <tooltip content="Imperative programming focuses on explicitly describing how a program operates.">imperative</tooltip> approach of building applications.
 An example would be looking up elements in the DOM using [jQuery](https://jquery.com/), where you have to tell the browser what to do and how to update the elements whenever data changes.